AIML-research/AIML-research.github.io/_pages/home.md

 permalink: /
 ---

-The Artificial Intelligence and Machine Learning (AIML) group, lead by Prof. Dr. Eirini Ntoutsi, focuses on developing intelligent algorithms that address *real-world data challenges*, such as non-stationarity and scarcity, while also taking into account fairness and transparency in decision making.<!--that learn from data *continuously* following the cumulative nature of human learning, while ensuring that what has been learned helps driving *positive societal impact*--> Ongoing directions include:
+The Artificial Intelligence and Machine Learning (AIML) group, lead by Prof. Dr. Eirini Ntoutsi, develops intelligent algorithms that address *real-world data challenges*, such as non-stationarity and scarcity, considering fairness and transparency in decision making.
+Ongoing directions include:
 - Continuous learning over evolving data and data streams.
-- Responsible AI, in particular fairness-aware machine learning and explainable AI.
+- Responsible AI with a focus on fairness-aware machine learning and explainable AI.
-- Generative AI, that is using machines to generate new data and solutions.
+- Generative AI for generating new data and solutions.

 The group is established in August 2022 and is part of the [Research Institute CODE for cybersecurity and smart data](https://www.unibw.de/code) and the [Department of Computer Science](https://www.unibw.de/inf) at the [Bundeswehr University Munich (UniBw-M)](https://www.unibw.de/).
 Members of the group will be still located at the [Freie Universität Berlin](https://www.fu-berlin.de/en/) and [Leibniz Universität Hannover](https://www.uni-hannover.de/en/)/[L3S Research Center](https://www.l3s.de/en).